 You can also rely on nature to help you repel mosquitoes from your door – or your whole yard.
 Certain plants, like citronella grass, rosemary, lavender, and scented geraniums have a smell that is undesirable to mosquitoes.

-Apply a barrier spray
+Apply a barrier treatment

-If you can’t seem to keep the mosquitoes near your door under control, consider applying a barrier spray on your property.
+If you can’t seem to keep the mosquitoes near your door under control, consider applying a barrier treatment on your property.
 This will keep the population at bay and prevent them from congregating near your home.
 Contact DC Mosquito Squad today to find out more about our safe and effective sprays that last for up to 21 days.